datagovuk/guidance/organogram-upload.md

 ---
 layout: "default"
-title: "Organogram upload and publish"
+title: "Organogram upload and publication"
 ---

 From 3 October 2016, you can upload and publish organogram data (sometimes called 'organogram returns') to data.gov.uk.